-Additionally, we are requesting the listing of Culex quinquefasciatus mosquito species on the Hawaii Department of Agriculture's (HDOA) List of Restricted Animals Part A given that specific conditions, as outlined and enforced by HDOA, are met at the time of importation.
+Additionally, we are requesting the listing of Aedes albopictus, Aedes aegypti, and Culex quinquefasciatus mosquito species on the Hawaii Department of Agriculture's (HDOA) List of Restricted Animals Part A given that specific conditions, as outlined and enforced by HDOA, are met at the time of importation.
 Suggested conditions for importation are included within this application.